Kim Kardashian Vows To Give Away Sister Kourtney’s Unused KKW Beauty Products

 “Maybe if you had a f***ing business that you were passionate about then you would know what it takes to run a f***ing business,” Kim yelled.
 “But you don’t, so don’t even act like you know what I’m talking about.”

-Later, Kim said called Kourtney “the least interesting” Kardashian sister to look at.
+Later, Kim called Kourtney “the least interesting” Kardashian sister to look at.

 As Elle Magazine reports, their tiff with each other played out on social media as well.
 On Twitter, Kourtney reasserted her position: her primary focus on being a good mother to her kids, so she wanted to spend her time accordingly.
-Kim seemed to take offense an fired back a tweet in response while Khloe tried to stay neutral.
+Kim seemed to take offense and fired back a tweet in response while Khloe tried to stay neutral.
 While the tweets seemed heated, they eventually insisted that their sisterly bond was still strong.

 “Don’t ever get it twisted, me, Kourtney and Khloe are GOOD!
 ALWAYS!!!!
 Never question that!”
 Kim tweeted.